 Awards will be based on consideration of the student’s proposed projects/ learning objectives, prior experience (work/coursework), fit with the student’s academic and career goals, degree progress, graduate academic record, and a letters of support.

-Award winners will be required to submit a report outlining the ways in which they used the funds by August 16, 2019.
-Award winners will also be required to participate in a fall 2019 MFA-wide mini-conference.
+Award winners will be required to submit a report outlining the ways in which they used the funds by August 14, 2020.

 The number of fellowships is limited and awards are competitive.

 - Typically fellowships cannot be used in combination with any other source of support (e.g., fellowship/scholarship, grant, graduate assistantships, or employment outside the University of Iowa) since the fellowships are meant to provide protected time for the student to advance his/her studies.

 - Anyone awarded the fellowship must be registered for a minimum of one credit during the summer they are receiving the fellowship.
 The credit will typically be independent study, internship credits or something similar offered by the department.

 - We seek a diverse pool of applicants.